The Founding of a Vision

 At the Arthur C. Nielsen, Jr. Campus in Northfield, (which opened in 2000) we present more than 300 educational and experiential programs each trimester.
 These offerings represent subjects as diverse as literature, foreign language, fine arts, theater and cinema, politics, economics, computer technology, science, health and fitness.

-Our 83 social service professionals, who work in Northfield and in our Evanston Social Services Office, help seniors access information, benefits and services so that they can remain active and independent in their communities.
-For more than 25 years, our House of Welcome Adult Day Services Program has provided invaluable support for people with Alzheimer’s disease and for their caregivers.
+Our 83 social service professionals, who work in Northfield and in our Niles Senior & Family Services Office, help seniors access information, benefits and services so they can remain active and independent in their communities.
+For more than 25 years, our House of Welcome Adult Day Services has provided critical support for people living with memory loss and for their caregivers.